-Discounts are an accepted part of the student culture. upon proof of student status many entertainment venues offer student discounted tickets (i.e. cinemas, theatres) or run slightly discounted student nights. a lot of big chain stores who target the youth market may offer student discount on purchases and it’s always worth asking smaller independent retailers in big university towns if they offer student discount.
+Discounts are an accepted part of the student culture.
+Upon proof of student status many entertainment venues offer student discounted tickets (i.e. cinemas, theatres) or run slightly discounted student nights.
+Many big chain stores may also offer student discount on purchases and it’s always worth asking smaller independent retailers in big university towns if they offer student discount.

 Search for discounts

 A quick google search on 'student discount' will return a range of results from a variety of providers, as well as the nus extra card there are also offerings from save the student, unidays as well as specific offers from certain retailers.

 You should look carefully at the retailers and offers associated with each card before purchasing any discount card, in essence you need to at least cover the cost of the card in money saved to make the purchase price worthwhile. depending on where you shop, how much you spend and the level of discount available this can amount to quite a saving – or not. for example you’d have to spend over £300 to save £15 with a 5% amazon discount however only £150 to save the same amount with a 10% discount at asos.

 If you are likely to use the national rail network more than twice in a year, one discount card that can very quickly show a return on the purchase cost is the 16-25 or 26-30 railcard.

 The card costs £30 but offers a third off all non-peak time rail fares.
 If you consider that an off-peak return from lancaster to carlisle (bought for same day travel) currently costs £34 you would only have to make that journey four times in a year to start saving money.
 An advance ticket for a lancaster to london journey is slightly cheaper, at £31, so again only four journeys would begin to see the card not only cover its cost but generate savings.

 National Express also offer a young persons discount card, saving you a third off standard and flexible fares.
 See Young Persons Coach Card for more details.